Geminiano de Ocampo

+de Ocampo's grave at the Libingan ng mga Bayani.

 He established the first eye hospital in the Philippines, De Ocampo Eye Hospital (1952) and the first Filipino President of the Philippine Ophthalmological Society (1958).
 He was the first Filipino to design a corneal dissector that was manufactured in the US.
 He received the Jose Rizal Medal in Ophthalmology from the Asia Pacific Academy of Ophthalmology and was named National Scientist of the Philippines in 1982.